mcxiaoke/awesome-kotlin/README.md

 - [turbo-intruder](https://github.com/PortSwigger/turbo-intruder) - Turbo Intruder is a Burp Suite extension for sending large numbers of HTTP requests and analyzing the results.
 - [IndicatorFastScroll](https://github.com/reddit/IndicatorFastScroll) - Android library providing a simple UI control for scrolling through RecyclerViews
 - [kotlin-android-starter](https://github.com/androidstarters/kotlin-android-starter) - [Kotlin Android] Kotlin Android starter based MVP/Dagger2/RxJava2/Robolectric/Espresso/Mockito.
 It provides a generator to fast create a Kotlin Android project.
-- [android-startup](https://github.com/idisfkj/android-startup) - 🔥The Android Startup library provides a straightforward, performant way to initialize components at the application startup.
-Both library developers and app developers can use Android Startup to streamline startup sequences and explicitly set the order of initialization.
+- [android-startup](https://github.com/idisfkj/android-startup) - 🔥The Android Startup library provides a straightforward, performant way to initialize components at the application startup. .
 - [SDKHotFix](https://github.com/feelschaotic/SDKHotFix) - A SDK hotfix library with stable verified in tens of millions of users can be accessed in only five minutes.
 - [ElasticViews](https://github.com/skydoves/ElasticViews) - :sparkles: An easy way to implement an elastic touch effect for Android.
 - [vvalidator](https://github.com/afollestad/vvalidator) - 🤖 An easy to use form validator for Kotlin & Android.